The mustard.co.uk guide to bike tax

 - At a post office that deals with vehicle tax.
 You’ll need your V5 registration document or your V11 reminder letter from the DVLA.

 - Via the DVLA’s 24/7 automated phone line.
 You’ll need your logbook or your V5C/2 new keeper supplement during the call.

-- On the DVLA’s website.
+- On the GOV.UK website.
 If you’re the current owner of the bike you’ll need the 11 digit reference number from your V5C.
 If you’re the new owner of the bike and don’t have a V5C in your name you’ll need the 12 digit reference number from the V5C/2.
-The DVLA will already have your insurance and current MOT certificate on its records so all you need to do is fill in a few boxes and pay online.
+The DVLA will already have your insurance and current MOT certificate on record so all you need to do is fill in a few boxes and pay online.

 How much does bike tax cost?

 Motorcycles are taxed according to their engine size but if you chose to pay via a payment plan, the cost will be slightly more.

 - Under 150cc – £18

 - 401-600cc – £62

 You can now pay for your road tax via direct debit.
 There are three payment options: